lukasjapan/blog/site/_posts/2020-08-17-the-supernintendo-retropi-casemod.md

 {% responsive_image path: images/the-super-nintendo-retropi-casemod/controller-connector.jpeg alt: "Connector board fo controller(s)" %}

-To replace all of these parts, I bought a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
+To replace most of these parts, I bought a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
 Choosing the Raspberry Pi (again) for this project is really a no brainer.
-It is reasonably cheap and the available resources and software on the internet are sheer endless.
+It is reasonably cheap and the available resources and software on the internet are endless.

-To keep things simple and reduce connectors, I opted for cables directly coming out of Super Nintendo case.
+To keep things simple and reduce connectors, I opted for cables directly coming out of the Super Nintendos case.
-I use a USB-C cable for power and a HDMI cable for Video and Audio.
+I use an USB-C cable for power and an HDMI cable for Video and Audio.

 As a convenient extra, I also exposed an USB port with a rather strange extension plug that I had lying around.
 I have no idea where I got that from but it fitted perfectly into the hole for the original A/V connector.